-Secretary Armitage, if I could, you mention that you've made the trip in the region recently.
-And I know Secretary Powell has been over at the World Economic Forum, and I applaud all of those connections and move into the region.
-I made that trip before, as well.
+Secretary Armitage, if I could, you mentioned that you've made the trip in the region recently, and I know Secretary Powell has been over at the World Economic Forum, and I applaud all of those connections and move into the region.
+I've made that trip before as well.

-I'm wondering how much of OPEC is putting pressure back on us through gas prices because we're pushing democracy and open societies in the region.
-And these are generally monarchies and dictatorships that are in the region and we are clearly standing for democracy and open societies.
+I'm wondering how much of OPEC is putting pressure back on us through gas prices because we're pushing democracy in open societies in the region.
+These are generally monarchies and dictatorships that are in the region.
+We are clearly standing for democracy and open societies.
 There's clearly a rub in the region of what's taking place.
 Are they pushing pressure back on us through oil production?

-First of all, in OPEC, sir, it's a mixed bag.
-The Kuwaitis, for instance, did not go along with the idea of cutting back on production.
-And as far as I know, the Saudis a month and a half or so ago said they were going to cut back and then didn't.

-Further, they are now saying that they may increase -- they've got excess capacity and they may increase it.
+MR. ARMITAGE: First of all, on OPEC, sir, it's a mixed bag.
+The Kuwaitis, for instance, do not go along with the idea of cutting back on production; and as far as I know, the Saudis, a month and a half or so ago, said they were going to cut back and then didn't.
+Further, they're now saying that they may increase -- they've got excess capacity and they may increase it.

-I think -- this is a personal opinion I ought to refer to those on the Energy Committee, but this is as much psychological as anything else.
-The spike in prices to \$41-plus a barrel, I think there is some argument can be made for the need for more refining capacity here in the United States.
-But beyond that, I'm out of my league.
+I think -- this is a personal opinion -- I'd defer to those on the Energy Committee, but this is as much psychological as anything else -- the spike in prices to 41-plus a barrel.
+I think there is some argument to be made for the need for more refining capacity here in the United States, but beyond that, I'm out of my league.

-The question of democracy and openness in the region is one that's moving within every country in the region at varying speeds and in various ways.

-Paul mentioned that even the Saudis and the Egyptians had had some rather farreaching statements.
-And it's true.
-Other states have gone a lot farther with women's rights, transparency, et cetera.
-And this is why the upcoming G-8 summit at Sea Island, and its promise of some discussion of the Greater Middle East Initiative and putting some wind in the sails of those reformers in the various countries, is so important.
+The question of democracy and openness in the region is one that's moving with -- every country in the region -- varying speeds and in varying ways.
+Paul mentioned that even the Saudis and the Egyptians have had some rather far-reaching statements, and it's true.
+Other states have gone a lot farther, with women's rights, transparency, et cetera.
+And this is why the upcoming G-8 Summitt at Sea Island and its promise of some discussion of the Greater Middle East Initiative and putting some wind in the sails of those reformers in the various countries is so important.

-I think it's one of the most dramatic moves towards democracy I've seen in that region at any time.
-And I certainly applaud that.
+SEN. BROWNBACK: I think it's one of the most dramatic moves towards democracy I've seen in that region at any time, and I certainly applaud that.

-Mr. Chairman?
+Mr. Chairman.

-Thank you very much, Mr. Brownback.
-Senator Sarbanes?
+SEN. LUGAR: Thank you very much, Senator Brownback.

+Senator Sarbanes.

-Thank you very much, Mr. Chairman.
+SEN. PAUL SARBANES (D-MD): Thank you very much, Mr. Chairman.

-Mr. Chairman, first of all I want to commend you and Senator Biden for these series of hearings you're been holding with respect to Iraq.
-I think they have really focused on important, substantive questions.
-And I think that's obviously a very important responsibility of this committee.
+Mr. Chairman, first of all, I want to commend you and Senator Biden for these series of hearings you've been holding with respect to Iraq.
+I think they have really focused on important, substantive questions and I think that's obviously a very important responsibility of this committee.
 And I just want to underscore my appreciation to you and the ranking member, Senator Biden, for undertaking that responsibility.

-Secretary Wolfowitz -- and I'm going to direct this as well to the other members of the panel, but let me start with you -- as we look ahead and make our calculations about the path that lies ahead, it seems to me we have to have some sense of what the miscalculations were that have resulted in us confronting the situation we now have in lrag.
+Secretary Wolfowitz -- and I'm going to direct this as well to the other members of the panel, but let me start with you.

+As we look ahead and make our calculations about the path that lies ahead, it seems to me we have to have some sense of what the miscalculations were that have resulted in us confronting the situation we now have in Iraq.

-So the question I want to put to you -- and then I'll do it to the others as well -- is -- because you've been a central player in all of this -- what were the miscalculations?
+So the question I want to put to you, and then I'll do it to the others as well, is -- because you've been a central player in all of this -- what were the miscalculations?